All Episodes

 Okay.

-Well, I maintained that if a man takes or a woman takes the oath of office as a person of integrity with their right hand raised, there's something that they can never do after that, and that's use that same right hand to cover their face and pretend that they don't see what's happening right in front of them.
+Well, I maintain that if a man takes or a woman takes the oath of office as a person of integrity with their right hand raised, there's something that they can never do after that, and that's use that same right hand to cover their face and pretend that they don't see what's happening right in front of them.

-And I was determined absolutely not to ignore what I saw right in front of me.
+And I was determined, absolutely, not to ignore what I saw right in front of me.

 Okay.

-Now, in the course of that period of time, you were uh a very integral part of building a database of people connected to groups that might want to hurt Americans in our homeland.
+Now, in the course of that period of time, you were a very integral part of building a database of people connected to groups that might want to hurt Americans in our homeland.

 Is that a fair statement?